SergeiDBykov/forecast_clustering/README.md

     * `test_cobaya_func.ipynb` is a notebook in which the `cobaya` sampler is tested versus the actual `DataGenerator` object from `scripts.forecast.py`.
     * `AGN_optimistic_h_ns_prior.ipynb` contains the instructins to run mcmc for a Sample of AGN.
 Data from mcmc is stored in `results/data/mcmc`

+If you have any questions, please contact me at email indicated in the paper.